-It was here, in 1947, that the Dutch national motorcycle federation hosted an international “scramble” for teams from Great Britain, Belgium and the Netherlands, and called it a “moto-cross."
+It was here, in 1947, that the Dutch national motorcycle federation invited teams from Belgium, Great Britain, and the Netherlands to compete in an off-road "scramble" event and called it "moto-cross."

-In 1972, the motocross world was given a historic boost by a revolutionary product: a laminated, dual-foam air filter that, when soaked in a special oil, allowed free airflow into the carburetor while keeping dirt, grime, sand and water out of it.
-It was effective, durable, washable and reusable.
-It took off, and the little start-up company that invented it, called Twin Air, hasn’t stopped ever since.
+In 1972, the Motocross world was given a historic boost by a revolutionary new product: a flame laminated, dual-stage foam air filter that, when soaked in a special oil, allowed free airflow into the carburetor while providing the engine maximum protection from particles of sand, grime and water.
+It was not only effective, but durable, washable and reusable.
+The new inventive product became the beginning of the company Twin Air.

 Twin Air is today a renowned brand name and the company's product line is continually evolving and expanding.
 The technology and design of Twin Air filters and accessories have stayed ahead of the competition for nearly half a century and are OEM-specified to more than 30 motorcycle companies worldwide.